fordsfords/blink/README.md

         BLINK_STATUS=1    # Blink CHIP's status LED.
         #BLINK_GPIO=XIO_P6 # Blink a GPIO.

 The hash sign # represents a comment.
 You can uncomment lines (remove the hash) to enable a method, and change the line according to your needs.
 Or you can comment lines (add the hash) to disable a method.
+Do not add any spaces before or after the equals sign.

 For example:

         #MON_RESET=1
         #MON_GPIO=XIO_P7